Dealing with a mental health crisis or emergency

 Everybody will have a different experience of a mental health crisis or emergency, but in general, this happens when you feel you cannot cope or be in control of your behaviour.
-You may feel very upset and distressed, or feel numb, like there is too much stress in your life at the moment and you cannot cope with your normal day to day activities, or that you need to use drugs or alcohol in order to cope.
+You may feel very upset and distressed, or feel numb, like there is too much stress in your life at the moment and you cannot cope with your normal day-to-day activities, or that you need to use drugs or alcohol in order to cope.
 It may feel that no one will understand what is happening for you, or cannot help – these are normal feelings in a crisis but it is important to remember that there is help out there.
-You may feel that it will never feel better and nothing will help – these can go along with feeling in crisis, but these feelings will always pass, and you can feel better.
+You may feel that it will never feel better and nothing will help – this can go along with feeling in crisis, but these feelings will always pass, and you can feel better.
 Whatever the cause, if you feel unsafe or that you cannot cope, you need to seek help and assistance immediately.

 If you have had a crisis before, or are worried that you are getting to the point where you cannot cope, it can be helpful to make a plan of what to do so you are prepared.
 Friends and family members can be helpful here, as they may be able to see signs that you are not noticing or call for help when you feel you cannot.
 Agree with them what signs mean you need help, what they should do, and what kind of treatment you would want.
 You can do this in writing, or you may want to write out some kind of statement that gives them permission to seek help for you or discuss your difficulties.